lwiest/SolvingTantrix/README.md

 ![Tantrix Discovery Tiles 1-4](images/readme/Tiles_1_4.png "Tantrix Discovery Tiles 1-4")

 This made me curious: How many solutions are possible for a given number of tiles and color?
-Would mean more tiles more (or fewer?) solutions?
+Would mean more tiles more solutions?
+Or fewer?

 ## Solution